wandersick/englishize-cmd/#Readme.txt

   .
 Administrator rights are required.
 It asks for rights to elevates itself.
      Does not elevate over network mapped drives however.

   .
-Windows Vista or above only (Windows Vista/7/8/8.1, Server 2008/2012[R2])
+Supports from Windows Vista/7 to 10 (or Windows Server 2008 to 2019)

   .
 Portable by default.
-Optional installer enables 'englishize' and 'restore'
+Optional installer enables 'EnglishizeCmd' and
-     commands globally (in Command Prompt and Run prompt.
-For PowerShell, the commands would be 'englishize.bat' and 'restore.bat')
+     'RestoreCmd' commands globally (in Command Prompt and Run prompt.
+For PowerShell, the commands would be 'EnglishizeCmd.bat' and 'RestoreCmd.bat')

      [ Instructions ]

-  1. "Englishize.bat" for changing command line tools from non-English to English.
+  1. "EnglishizeCmd.bat" for changing command line tools from non-English to English.

-  2. "Restore.bat" to restore everything back to original language.
+  2. "RestoreCmd.bat" to restore everything back to the original language.

   3. "_lang_codes.txt" is a modifiable list containing all non-English language codes.
 It includes most languages but in case your language is not there,